Making Tax Digital – another delay [updated]

 Originally posted July 2020.
 Updated to include delayed implementation date.

-HMRC have announced this week how they’re intending to move to digital tax reporting under their Making Tax Digital project (MTD).
+HMRC have announced how they’re intending to move to digital tax reporting under their Making Tax Digital project (MTD).

-In some ways the changes are not that surprising.
+In some ways the announcements are not that surprising.
 They’ve been talking about MTD for years.
 I’ve banged on about it many times.

-Reporting VAT via MTD is already compulsory for businesses with a turnover of more than £85,000 per year.
+Reporting VAT via MTD is already compulsory for any VAT-registered business.

-From 1st April 2022 – all VAT registered businesses will be expected to use special MTD-compatible software to file VAT returns.
-This will be regardless of turnover.
+From 1st April 2022 – all VAT-registered businesses have to use special MTD-compatible software to file VAT returns.

-From 6th April 2023 – sole traders (and landlords) with a turnover greater than £10,000 will have to use MTD-compatible software to report income and business-related expenses every three months.
+From 6th April 2026 [updated 19 December 2022 – was originally 2024] – sole traders (and landlords) with an annual turnover greater than £50,000 will have to use MTD-compatible software to report income and business-related expenses every three months.

-The vaguely interesting date is ‘autumn 2020’.
-The government will consult on introducing MTD for corporation tax for limited companies.
+The government has been consulting on introducing MTD for corporation tax for limited companies.
+It won’t be before April 2026 “at the earliest”.